novafacing/LowLevelCode-Reference/Codes/assembly/README.md

-# Low-Level Code Reference
+# Low-Level Reference Code

 Introduction to Assembly.

 ## Assembly

-`Assembly` adalah pemetaan kode-kode instruksi sebuah processor ke dalam representasi yang mudah dipahami oleh manusia.
+`Assembly` is the mapping of code instructions of a processor into a representation that is easy for humans to understand.

-Masing-masing processor menawarkan beragam teknologi yang dapat digunakan melalui instruksi-instruksi tertentu.
-Sekelompok instruksi (Instruction Set) dapat sangat spesifik dan berbeda dengan processor lain.
+Each processor offers a variety of technologies that can be used through certain instructions.
+A group of instructions (Instruction Set) can be very specific and different from other processors.

-Assembly merupakan kumpulan kata-kata, disebut pula `Mnemonic`, yang merepresentasikan instruksi processor.
-Tidak ada aturan baku yang menyatakan penamaan sebuah Mnemonic sehingga jenis instruksi yang sama dapat direpresentasikan secara berbeda di Assembly untuk processor yang berbeda.
+Assembly is a collection of words, also called `Mnemonic`, which represent processor instructions.
+There is no set rule that states the naming of a Mnemonic so that the same type of instruction can be represented differently in Assembly for different processors.

-Singkatnya, assembly adalah low-level language yang didesain spesifik untuk keluarga processor tertentu yang merepresentasikan instruksi dengan kode simbolis.
+In short, assembly is a low-level language specifically designed for a particular processor family that represents instructions with symbolic code.

 ## Advantages

-Memahami bahasa assembly memberikan keuntungan, bukan hanya untuk Reverse Engineering tetapi juga Development.
-Penguasaan terhadap assembly memberikan pemahaman terhadap:
+Understanding assembly language provides advantages, not only for Reverse Engineering but also Development.
+Mastery of assembly provides understanding of:

-- bagaimana processor mengakses dan mengeksekusi instruksi
+- how the processor accesses and executes instructions
-- bagaimana instruksi mengakses dan memproses data
+- how the instructions access and process data
-- bagaimana data direpresentasikan di memori
+- how data is represented in memory
-- bagaimana program berinteraksi dengan OS, processor, dan perangkat lain.
+- how the program interacts with the OS, processor, and other devices.

-Pemahaman terhadap instruksi Assembly dapat membantu dalam analisis kode yang kompleks dan menjebak (misal: obfuscation).
+Understanding Assembly instructions can assist in complex and tricky code analysis (eg obfuscation).

 ## Data Size

-Processor beroperasi melakukan perhitungan terhadap data dengan ukuran tetap.
-Ukuran ini berbeda untuk setiap processor.
-Istilah seperti `64-bit processor` atau `32-bit processor` merujuk kepada ukuran data yang dapat dioperasikan oleh sebuah operasi.
+The processor operates to calculate data with a fixed size.
+This size is different for each processor.
+Terms such as `64-bit processor` or` 32-bit processor` refer to the size of data that an operation can operate.

-Secara umum, terdapat beberapa istilah untuk menyebut potongan data.
+In general, there are several terms to describe chunks of data.

 - Byte: 8-bit
 - Word: 2-byte, 16-bit